Testing

 });No jsdom, no happy-dom — Bridge is a plain TypeScript

 interface; the test runs in pure Node.
+(Add import { vi } from 'vitest'

-Asserting bridge calls
+Asserting external API calls

 import { vi } from 'vitest';

-});Vitest's vi.fn (or Jest's jest.fn) gives you mock.calls for
+);Vitest's vi.fn (or Jest's jest.fn) gives you mock.calls for

-ad-hoc matchers; no need for a mock library.
+ad-hoc matchers; no need for a mock library. vi.stubGlobal is reset

 Covering error paths